-call for speakers
+call for speakers is closed now

 It’s a full-day, single track, English-speaking front-end conference in St. Petersburg, Russia on June 16th, 2017.
 The very first Russian conference fully dedicated to visual front-end technologies.